TryGhost/Ghost/README.md

 2. Fire up a terminal (or node command prompt in Windows) and change directory to the root of the Ghost application (where config.example.js and index.js are)
 4.  run `npm install --production` to install the node dependencies
 4. To start ghost, run `npm start`
-5. Visit `http://localhost:2368/` in your web browser
+5. Visit `http://localhost:2368/` in your web browser or go to `http://localhost:2368/ghost` to log in

+Check out the [Documentation](http://docs.ghost.org/) for more detailed instructions, or get in touch via the [forum](http://ghost.org/forum) if you get stuck.

 ### Updating with the latest changes

-**Warning:** The Ghost file system contains your database and config.
-Be sure to back these up first.

-1. Make a backup of your data!
-2. Update the files by pasting new files over the top of old ones.
-If prompted by your OS or FTP client to 'merge' or 'replace' always choose 'merge'.
-3. Run npm install
-4. Run npm update
-5. Restart the application
-6. Log out and log back in again.
+Documentation on updating can be found in the [Ghost Guide](http://docs.ghost.org/installation/upgrading/)

 ### Logging in For The First Time